 What Are The Top Signs of PTSD?

 While some other times, they can be triggered by something that reminds you of the original traumatic event, such as a noise, an image, certain words, or a smell.
-Whatever the trigger is, professional PTSD treatment is the way to get exegete hell for this condition.
+Whatever the trigger is, professional PTSD treatment is the way to get help for this condition.

-Generally, the most common symptoms of post-traumatic stress disorder include emotional detachment, flinching, flashbacks.
+Generally, the most common signs of a stress disorder following a traumatic incidence include emotional detachment, flinching, flashbacks.
 Here’s how to spot the signs of PTSD.

 Regular Avoidance Signs

-- When you often try to avoid talking about or thinking about the traumatic event.
+- When you often try to avoid talking about the traumatic event.

-- When you consciously or unconsciously avoid activities, places, or people that remind you of the traumatic event.
+- When you consciously or unconsciously avoid event, people and places that you associate with the traumatic event.

 Having Nosy Memories

-- Annoying flashbacks: Reliving the event as if it were happening all over again.
+- Fashbacks: Reliving the event as if it were happening all over again.

 - Recurrent memories of the traumatic event, even when you are trying not to think about them.
 Most of the time, it’s as if the memories won’t leave your mind.